-(1) To enlarge the background and knowledge of students about the funeral service profession

-(a) To provide a basic understanding of human behavior and care of the bereaved

-(2) To educate students in every phase of funeral service and to help enable them to develop proficiency and skills necessary for the profession, as defined by the industry and the American Board of Funeral Science Education (ABFSE)

-(a) To prepare students for immediate employment as funeral directors and embalmers

-(3) To educate students concerning the responsibilities of the funeral service profession to the community at large

-(a) To assist funeral science students to realize their professional responsibilities to the community

-(b) To promote the understanding of personal and public health and regulatory standards

-- (4) to emphasize high standards of ethical conduct - (a) To instill high ethical, professional, and technical standards

-(b) To develop a reverence for the deceased, showing proper dignity, sympathy, competence, and confidence in their skills

-- (5) To provide a curriculum at the postsecondary level of instruction - (6) To encourage student and faculty research in the field of funeral service
+- (1) To enlarge the background and knowledge of students about the funeral service profession (a) To provide a basic understanding of human behavior and care of the bereaved - (2) To educate students in every phase of funeral service and to help enable them to develop proficiency and skills necessary for the profession, as defined by the industry and the American Board of Funeral Science Education (ABFSE) - (a) To prepare students for immediate employment as funeral directors and embalmers - To educate students concerning the responsibilities of the funeral service profession to the community at large - (a) To assist funeral science students to realize their professional responsibilities to the community - (b) To promote the understanding of personal and public health and regulatory standards - (4) to emphasize high standards of ethical conduct - (a) To instill high ethical, professional, and technical standards - (b) To develop reverence for the deceased byshowing proper dignity, sympathy, competence, and confidence in student skills - (5) To provide a curriculum at the postsecondary level of instruction - (6) To encourage student and faculty research in the field of funeral service

+PROGRAM INFORMATION

+ASU Mountain Home

+Year 2016 2015 2014

+Total Enrolled 85 73 n/a

+New Students 29 30 n/a

+Grads 16 8 n/a

+Timely Grad 15/16 7/8 n/a

+Graduation Rate 94% 88% n/a

+Did not Finish 16 2 n/a

+Overall in FS 100% 88% n/a

+Employed in FS 88% 88% n/a

+^{} Timely graduation = complete program in 11⁄2 times designated program length.

+^{} Left before completing the program; did not finish.

+NATIONAL BOARD STATISTICS - ASU Mountain Home

+3 Year Average % Pass Arts % Pass Sciences

+2016-2014 67% 71%

+2015-2013 68% 66%

+2014-2012 n/a n/a

+Most Recent # Takers # Passed

+2016 Arts 14 9

+2016 Sciences 12 10

+National Board Examination pass rates, graduation rates, (beginning in 2015) and employment rates (beginning in 2015) for this and other ABFSE accredited programs are available at www.abfse.org.
+To request a printed copy of this program's rates, go to M102 McClain Hall, 1600 S. College, Mountain Home, AR 72653, Telephone: 870.508.6157 or e-mail mbuel@asumh.edu

 ACC 1013 Accounting for Funeral Science or

 ACC 2003 Principles of Accounting I

-BIOL 1013 Introduction to Human Anatomy and Physiology

-for Non-Healthcare Majors
+BIOL 1013 Introduction to Human Anatomy and Physiology for Non-Healthcare Majors

 BIOL 1113 Pathology & Microbiology I (Theory)

 BUS 1013 Introduction to Business or

 BUS 2823 Fundamentals of Small Business Management

--
+CIS 1053 Computer Essentials or

 CIS 1203 Introduction to Computers

-ENG 1003 Composition I
+ENG 1003 Composition I (must earn a "C" or better)

-ENG 1013 Composition II
+ENG 1013 Composition II (must earn a "C" or better)

 MATH 1113 Applied Math or higher level mathematics course

 SOC 2263 Comparative Religions

 SPCH 1203 Oral Communication